 - Plans to create a 'green lung' in the heart of the campus are also moving ahead.
 Some of the former Gateway College buildings will be removed and the centre of the campus around Mill Lane will be landscaped to create an impressive outdoor social space for students, staff and members of the public to enjoy.

 - Following the opening of the new leisure centre, the old John Sandford building (the previous leisure centre) will also be developed to create a multi-functional space which will house exhibition and conference facilities, as well as being available for selected sports such as squash and badminton.
 As part of this expansion the university is exploring opportunities for additional off-campus sports facilities.

 - Many students have part-time jobs and usually work around 12 hours per week during term time.

-- DMU, in a joint venture with the University of Leicester, is opening Unitemps on campus and will offer temporary employment opportunities to current and former students.
+- DMU has launched Unitemps on campus which offers temporary employment opportunities to current and former students.

 - Leicester has many part-time opportunities, from bar, restaurant and shop work, to office work.

 - DMU employs more than 100 students each year to work as student ambassadors, helping with campus tours, open days and many other activities across the university.

 - DMU also has its own placement scheme, Frontrunners, which offers students the chance to apply for a placement within the university itself.

 - Charles Dance OBE, Actor in Game of Thrones

 - Eddie ‘the Eagle’ Edwards, International Ski Jumper